Jostock & Jostock,P.A.

 Estate of Kelly v.
 Commissioner T.C.
 Memo 2012-73

-the Tax Court held that property of a family limited partnership should not be included in a decedent’s estate even when the decedent owned all of the ownership interest in the corporate general partner and even when a management fee was paid to the corporation which on its terms could have been used to pay the decedent’s living expenses, if necessary.
+The Tax Court held that property of a family limited partnership should not be included in a decedent’s estate even when the decedent owned all of the ownership interest in the corporate general partner and even when a management fee was paid to the corporation which on its terms could have been used to pay the decedent’s living expenses, if necessary.

 At the time of the decedent’s death, she owned 100% of the corporate general partner, owned a 99% limited partnership interest in the quarry partnership and a 33-35% limited partnership interest in two of the other three partnerships that she created less than two years before her death.
 The Executors reported her ownership interest in the various entities on the decedent’s estate tax return.
 After auditing the estate tax return, the Internal Revenue Service assessed a deficiency of $2.2 million, asserting that the value of the assets contributed to the partnership were includible in the decedent’s estate for estate tax purposes.